Skip to main content

 from fractal_analysis.tester.critical_surface import CriticalSurfaceFBM, CriticalSurfaceMFBM

-To test if a series series is FBM, one needs to use CriticalSurfaceFBM with length of the series N, the significance level alpha (look at quantiles of order alpha/2 and 1 − alpha/2), and choose to test on the series itself or its increment series using is_increment_series (default is False, meaning to test on the series itself),
+To test if a series series is FBM, use CriticalSurfaceFBM with length of the series N, the significance level alpha (look at quantiles of order alpha/2 and 1 − alpha/2), and choose to test on the series itself or its increment series using is_increment_series (default is False, meaning to test on the series itself),

 fbm_tester = FBMSeriesTester(critical_surface=CriticalSurfaceFBM(N=N, alpha=0.05, is_increment_series=False))